benjaminion/upgrading-ethereum-book/src/book.md

 The use of blocks is an optimisation.
 Each addition to the chain could in principle be a single transaction, but that would add a huge consensus overhead.
 So blocks are batches of transactions, and sometimes [people argue](https://www.bitrawr.com/bitcoin-block-size-debate-explained) about how big those blocks should be.
 In Bitcoin, the block size is limited by the number of bytes of data in the block.
 In Ethereum's proof of work chain, the block size is limited by the block gas limit.
 [Beacon block](/part3/containers/blocks#beaconblockbody) sizes are limited by hard-coded constants.

-#### Fork choice
+#### Block trees

-Unfortunately, our neat diagram of a nice linear chain often does not reflect reality.
-In practice, a block proposer might end up not building on the block at the head of the chain.
-This might be because it hasn't yet seen the head block when its turn to propose its block comes around, which can happen due to network delays.
-Or it might be because the proposer chose to build on a different block, perhaps to steal any high value transactions from the head block and keep them for its own block.
-These two situations are indistinguishable to the network at large.

-Either way, in general we need to be able to deal not with a block chain, but with a block tree.
+Our neat diagram of a nice linear chain will generally reflect what we see in practice, but not always.
+Sometimes, due perhaps to network delays, or a dishonest block proposer, or client bugs, any particular node might see something more like the following.

 <a id="img_consensus_block_tree"></a>
 <div class="image" style="width: 90%">